omni-us/jsonargparse/README.rst

   config files and environment variables, tuples and sets are represented as an array.

-- ``dataclasses`` are supported as a type but only for pure data classes and not nested in a type.
-By pure it is meant that the class only inherits from data classes.
-Not a mixture of normal classes and data classes.
-Data classes as fields of other data classes is supported.
-Pydantic's ``dataclass`` decorator and ``BaseModel`` classes, and attrs' ``define`` decorator are supported like standard dataclasses.
-Though, this support is currently experimental.

 - To set a value to ``None`` it is required to use ``null`` since this is how json/yaml defines it.
 To avoid confusion in the help, ``NoneType`` is displayed as ``null``.
 For example a function argument with type and default ``Optional[str] = None`` would be shown in the help as ``type: Union[str, null], default: null``.

+- ``dataclasses`` are supported even when nested.
+Final classes, attrs' ``define`` decorator, and pydantic's ``dataclass`` decorator and ``BaseModel`` classes are supported and behave like standard dataclasses.
+If a dataclass inherits from a normal class, the type is considered a subclass instead of a dataclass, see :ref:`sub-classes`.

 - Normal classes can be used as a type, which are specified with a dict containing ``class_path`` and optionally ``init_args``.